Medieval Jewish Winchester

 In adition to the map, a brochure containing further details on each of the locations in the walk has been developed.
 Download the Medieval Jewish Winchester brochure.

 On 15 Sept 2018, Dr Hannah Meyer will present the free talk 'Licoricia of Winchester', as part of the Winchester Heritage Open Days.
 Find out more.

 We are extremely grateful to Charlotte Andrasi, Adele Beston, Tracey Churcher, Cader McPhail, Toni Griffiths, Rachel Carver, Dr Alex Langlands and Dr Katherine Weikert for helping with the research.
 We are also extremely grateful to Danny Habel - see below.

 Gretel’s mother was one of a handful of Jews who survived the war in Berlin.
 She came to Winchester in 1946 and lived with her daughter until her death in 1968.
-Jack and Gretel had two sons, Alex who became a consultant paediatrician practicing in the West Middlesex Hospital and Great Ormond Street, and Danny, who remained in Winchester and continued to run the family business.
+Jack and Gretel's son Danny remained in Winchester to continue the family business.